tecnico-sec/Java-Crypto-Details/README.md

 Encrypt the image with the public key and then decrypt it with the private key.
 Try the same thing with the other images - especially with other sizes.

 Please consider that the RSA cipher, as implemented by Java, can only be applied to one block of data at a time, and its size depends on the size of the key.
 For a 1024-bit key the block size is 117 bytes or 60 bytes, depending on the padding options.
 This is acceptable because the RSA cipher is mostly used to cipher keys or hashes that are small.
 For large data, hybrid cipher is most suited (combining RSA with AES, for example).
 For this exercise you can cipher one block at a time.

 ### Additional exercise (file tampering)

 In the directory grades/inputs, you can find the file grades.txt, the plaintext of a file with the grades of a course.
 This flat-file database has a rigid structure: 64 bytes for name, and 16 bytes for each of the other fields, number, age and grade.
 Unfortunately, you happen to be _Mr.
 Thomas S. Cook_, and your grade was not on par with the rest of your class because you studied for a different exam...

 Begin by encrypting this file into ecb.aes.
 For this example, we will still reuse the AES key generated above and ECB mode.

 ```bash
 $java FileAESCipher grades/inputs/grades.txt intro/outputs/aes.key ECB grades/outputs/grades.ecb.aes
 ```

 Keeping in mind how the mode operations work, and without using the secret key, try to change your grade to 21 in the encrypted files or give everyone in class a 20.
 (Why 21 or all 20s?
-Because you are an _ethical hacker_ using your skills to show that the system is vulnerable, not cheating.)
+Because you are an _ethical hacker_ using your skills to show that the system is vulnerable, not perform actual cheating.)

 Did you succeed?
 Did your changes have side effects?